-Secondly, a period study of 'America, 1840-1895' will be taught.
-Pupils will learn about the key events and developments in society, including the clash of cultures between the settlers and the native people, as well as a study of the American Civil War.
+Secondly, a period study of 'Democracy and Dictatorship, 1890-1945' will be taught.
+Pupils will learn about the key events and developments in society, including the Weimar Republic, the rise of the Nazi Party and life in Nazi Germany.

 Thirdly, students will have to learn about 'Elizabethan England, 1568-1603' during the Tudor period for their British depth study.
 This was a time when Britain faced a severe threat of invasion from the surrounding Catholic nations and students will learn about the political and military causes.